List of Gotham (franchise) characters: Sensei / Shaman

 The Sensei / Shaman (portrayed by Raymond J. Barry) is a mysterious figure, associate of the Court of Owls, and servant of Ra's al Ghul who enters Bruce Wayne's life with the stated intention of unlocking the potential of his own mind.
 Bruce Wayne first meets him in a mountainous temple after being placed there by the Court of Owls.
-Shaman works to help Bruce get out of the alley in his mind and shape him to be a "protector of Gotham City."
+Shaman works to help Bruce get out of the alley in his mind and shape him to be a "protector of Gotham City".
 In a call with Kathryn, it is stated by Shaman that he is leading Gotham into his claim to shape his destiny.
 In a flashback, it was revealed that Shaman respected Thomas and Martha Wayne enough to have an unnamed Court of Owls member killed for carrying out the murder.
 It was also revealed that he was behind the part of the Talons' mental training.
 Upon forcing Bruce Wayne's hand to push the detonator to the bomb containing the weaponized version of Alice Tetch's poisonous blood, Shaman is shot by Alfred Pennyworth.
 Before dying of his wounds, Shaman tells Bruce to go to the Yuyan Building and "seek out the Demon's Head" as his last request.

-Introduced in Season 4
+Introduced in season 4

 Arthur Penn / Ventriloquist

 Arthur Penn / Ventriloquist (portrayed by Andrew Sellon) is an accountant that works for Penguin.
 He originally worked for Carmine Falcone before working for Cobblepot and then Sofia Falcone.

 When Gotham City was declared "no man's land," Arthur Penn stuck by Penguin's side.
 He is later shot by the Street Demonz leader.
 In his dying words, he told Cobblepot that his workers at the time hated him.

 Somehow, Arthur Penn came back from the dead and found his way to a magic shop where he met the dummy of Scarface.
 When they made their way to Riddler's refuge where Penguin was, Scarface wanted Penguin to give him his treasure and grant him a way off the island.
 Thanks to a sonar attack by Riddler, Penguin struggled with Arthur which resulted in Scarface's head getting shot.
 When Arthur thanked Penguin for freeing him, he is shot in the head by Riddler.

 Vanessa Harper

-Vanessa Harper (portrayed by Kelcy Griffin) is a detective that transferred to Jim Gordon and Harvey Bullock's precinct from the 3-5.
+Vanessa Harper (portrayed by Kelcy Griffin) is a detective that transferred to Jim Gordon and Harvey Bullock's precinct from the 3–5.

 Cherry

 Cherry (portrayed by Marina Benedict) is the owner of a fight club in The Narrows.
 Riddler approaches her to let Solomon Grundy take part in the fight club.
-First, Cherry has her latest doctor Leslie Thompkins tend to Solomon Grundy's burn.
-After Leslie disabled Firefly, Cherry revealed that she tipped off Oswald Cobblepot and is shot in the head by Barbara Kean.
+First, Cherry has her latest doctor Lee Thompkins tend to Grundy's burn.
+After Lee disabled Firefly, Cherry revealed that she tipped off Oswald Cobblepot and is shot in the head by Barbara Kean.